EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<UseNativeFonts value="1"/>

-## SIP
+## Soft Input Panel (SIP)
 ### ResizeOnSIP
-When enabled the browser window will resize to accommodate the SIP (Soft Input Panel, the on-screen virtual keyboard) when displayed.
-If the SIP has been moved to the top half of the screen the browser window will reduce in size from the top.
-In order to use this configuration setting you must preload the SIP module.
-(Windows Mobile Only.
-This option is not compatible with CE or Finger Scrolling, the SIP will always appear at the bottom of the screen)
+Controls window resizing when the soft input panel (on-screen keyboard, or SIP) is displayed.
+When enabled, the browser window will resize to accommodate the SIP, when displayed.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top.
+Applies to Android and Windows Mobile only.
+Requires SIP module preload.
+Not compatible with Windows CE.
+Not compatible with Finger Scrolling.
+The SIP always appears at the bottom of the screen.

 **Possible Values**